mozilla/ActiveData/docs/jx_Reference.md

-Qb Reference
+JSON Expressions Reference
 ============

 Intended Audience
 -----------------

 This document is only a reference document.
-It is expected the reader already knows how to write Qb queries.
-For a tutorial, start [here](Qb_Tutorial.md)
+It is expected the reader already knows how to write JSON query expressions.
+For a tutorial, start [here](jx_Tutorial.md)

 Nomenclature
 ------------